-A copay accumulator program prohibits a manufacturer's coupon used by a patient for prescription drug purchases from being counted towards the patient's deductible and out-of-pocket maximum.
-This practice actually increases a patient's out-of-pocket costs and has a particularly negative impact on chronically ill patients and patients being treated with higher-cost medications.
+Here is what often happens: A patient tries to apply a manufacturer's coupon for prescription medicine toward his or her health plan's deductible and out-of-pocket maximum.
+However, the plan's copay accumulator program prohibits the patient from doing so.
+This practice increases a patient's out-of-pocket costs.
+This has a particularly negative impact on chronically ill patients and patients being treated with higher-cost medications.

 These types of programs can function at the expense of the patient and to the benefit of the health plan.
-The health plan can essentially get paid twice, once when the coupon is presented to subsidize the patient's copay cost and a second time when the patient starts meeting his or her deductible, since the plan does not count the coupon payments towards the patient's deductible.
+The health plan can essentially get paid twice: once when the patient presents the coupon to subsidize his or her copay cost, and a second time when the patient starts meeting his or her deductible (since the plan does not count the coupon payments towards the patient's deductible).